British Pakistani boy raises Covid-19 awareness through music, poetry

 The family is not only focusing on big names and celebrities but also wants regular people like them to contribute to the platform.
 Ibraheem’s vision for his platform is to make it the biggest platform in the world for creative collaboration.

-He said: "This can be a perfect place for songwriters, musicians, poets and artist to express their voices and collaborate with each other.
-We started this is as a non-profit venture, so we plan to start a charity through the money we may earn from the views, to help people affected by COVID-19 and other issues."
-Commenting on his son's achievements at such a young age, Ibraheem's father Arsalan Usmani said: "I personally think it’s amazing for a normal school boy to come this far and have a lot of people, around the world, supporting his dream.”
+He said: “This can be a perfect place for songwriters, musicians, poets and artists to express their voices and collaborate with each other.
+We started this as a non-profit venture, so we plan to start a charity through the money we may earn from the views, to help people affected by Covid-19 and other issues.”